- Essentials

 Troubleshooting

-In case of any issues, check the Logs tab on the token screen:
+In case of any issues with tokens, check the Logs tab on the token screen: